lax1dude/eaglerxserver/README.md

 TODO

+Be sure to add `depends: [EaglercraftXServer]` to your `plugin.yml` or things will not work.

+Your project must be using at least Java 17, otherwise Gradle will probably pretend that it can't find the dependencies.

-Call `EaglerXServerAPI.instance()` during or after your plugin's `onLoad` handler has been called to access the API.
+Call `EaglerXServerAPI.instance()` (using `import net.lax1dude.eaglercraft.backend.server.api.bungee.EaglerXServerAPI;`) during or after your plugin's `onLoad` handler has been called to access the API.

 ### Known issues on BungeeCord